colugomusic/ez/README.md

 // in the UI thread
 auto update_mipmaps(ez::ui_t, ...) -> void {
 	// Try to catch the ball.
 If this fails then it simply means that
 	// the ball has not been thrown to the UI thread and so it's not
-  // our turn yet to work on the critical region.
+	// our turn yet to work on the critical region. beach.ui.with_ball<MIPMAP_AUDIO_CATCHER>([]{
-	beach.ui.with_ball<MIPMAP_AUDIO_CATCHER>([]{
 		// Safely do work with the critical region.
 		// When we are done, the ball will be thrown to the audio thread
 		// (as specified by the with_ball<> template argument.)
 	});
 }

 // in the audio thread
 auto update_mipmaps(ez::audio_t, ...) -> void {
 	// Try to catch the ball.
 If this fails then it simply means that
 	// the ball has not been thrown to the audio thread and so it's not
-  // our turn yet to work on the critical region.
+	// our turn yet to work on the critical region. beach.audio.with_ball<MIPMAP_UI_CATCHER>([]{
-	beach.audio.with_ball<MIPMAP_UI_CATCHER>([]{
+		// Safely do work with the critical region.
 		// When we are done, the ball will be thrown to the UI thread
 		// (as specified by the with_ball<> template argument.)
 	});
 }
 ```